uvjim/hass_hdhomerun/README.md

 * Newest Version - the latest version of firmware available for the device _(only if using a HASS version below 2022.4)_
 * Tuner Count - the number of tuners the device has
-* Tuner X - where X is the tuner number (states can be: `Idle`, `In use`, `Scanning` or the channel being watched, using the specified format)
+* Tuner X Status (where X is the tuner number) - Shows the tuner status.
+It can
+be: `Idle`, `In use`, `Scanning` or the channel being watched, using the specified format
-  * Virtual channel number, virtual channel name, frequency, signal strength, signal quality, symbol quality, network rate and target IP (as applicable)
+* Tuner X Signal Quality - The signal quality as indicated by the tuner
+* Tuner X Signal Strength - The signal strength as indicated by the tuner
 * Version - the current firmware version of the device _(only if using a HASS version below 2022.4)_

 #### Update

+* Update - adds signal quality and strength by tuner, and change the tuner status sensor name.

 * Update - used to show if a firmware update is required _(only if using a HASS version later than 2022.4)_